 Immediately the women reported lower levels of anxiety, depression and pain but perhaps more surprisingly by the time they had come to full term their bodies contained far more of the positive hormones dopamine and seretonin than the control group.

 This could suggest that the immediate effects of massage are very minimal but the psychological benefits of having that attention paid to you and the relaxing nature of massage over the long term could help you in general to become a more positive person.

 These two studies both hail the positive and relaxing attitude that massage can have on people.
 Most come away from a session feeling better and more positive about themselves but do these effects last into the long term and does long term massage therapy actually make you a happier person?

-The psychologists running the study organised massages to be given to babies that were pre mature and a control group that didn’t recieve any massage.
+The psychologists running the study organised massages to be given to babies that were premature and a control group that didn’t receive any massage.
 Compared to the control group the massaged babies put on weight faster, were more ‘socially responsive’ than the control and on average went home 6 days earlier.

 These results give great evidence of the benefits of massage and show that it can improve health.
 It also makes me think though that it could be the physical contact that helps the development of babies and not just the action of massage.

 Having a premature baby myself I was told a lot in the hospital that children really need skin to skin contact and that you being there and touching them will help them to recover faster so why can’t this be true in adults?

 We all need physical contact of some kind or another and we are driven to seek it out with a partner so perhaps massage fills that need for contact with another human being and that skin to skin contact still has benefits of making people feel loved as we move through adulthood.